auth0/docs/articles/appliance/cli/adding-node-to-backup-role.md

 * A cluster with two or more nodes;
     * At least one node must **not** be assigned a `backup` role.
-* Space to store the backups on the node that you are assigning to the `backup` role.
+* **A separate, dedicated backup device** with sufficient space to store the backups on the node that you are assigning to the `backup` role.

 ## Adding a Node to the Backup Role